jgfn1/gunstore_database/README.md

 # gunstore_database
-This repo was created to simulate a hypothetical Gunstore Database for the Data and Information Managent (GDI) discipline of the Center of Informatics of the Federal University of Pernambuco.
+This repo was created to simulate a hypothetical Gunstore Database for the Data and Information Managent (GDI) discipline of the Center of Informatics of the Federal University of Pernambuco, in Brazil.

 @jgfn1